mtumilowicz/kubernetes-workshop/README.txt

             * rebooted if crash, but not in case of node failure
         * no rolling updates or rollbacks
         * no scaling
+    * strategy types
+        * RollingUpdate
+            * default deployment strategy
+            * updates Pods incrementally
+            * parameters (during the update process)
+                * maxSurge
+                    * how many additional Pods can be created
+                    * tradeoff: higher the value => faster rollout but more resources used
+                * maxUnavailable
+                    * how many Pods can be unavailable
+                        * more Pods can be replaced at once
+                    * tradeoff: higher the value => faster rollout but temporarily reducing the  number of ready Pods
+                    * rollout could coincide with another event that lowers availability
+                        * example: node failure
+        * Recreate
+            * terminates all existing Pods before creating new ones
+            * use case: applications that cannot tolerate having multiple versions running simultaneously
+            * cons: downtime
     * technically, a deployment in Kubernetes is made of resources: Pods + Replica-Set
         * manages a ReplicaSet, which in turn manages the Pods
             ```